bottlerocket-os/bottlerocket/README.md

 For Kubernetes variants in AWS, you must also specify:

-* `settings.kubernetes.cluster-name`: The cluster name you chose during setup; the [setup guide](QUICKSTART-EKS.md) uses "bottlerocket".
+* `settings.kubernetes.cluster-name`: The cluster name you chose during setup; the [EKS setup guide](QUICKSTART-EKS.md) uses "bottlerocket".

 For Kubernetes variants in VMware, you must specify: